nogibjj/Yuzhou-IDS721-Proj2/actix-translator/README.md

     i.
 Click `Create Service`

     ii.
-Configure source with Amazon ECR, browse and choose image URI as the one you just pushed (`actix` here)
+Configure source with Amazon ECR, browse and choose image URI as the one you just pushed (`actix-translator` here)

     iii.
 Create our use role `AppRunnerECRAccessRole`